belle2/basf2/online_book/basf2/introduction.rst

 The Belle II software is called basf2.
 It is an abbreviation for "Belle II Analysis Software Framework".
-There is no set way to write it, you will see BASF2, Basf2 and basf2.
 You might wonder why we didn't choose "b2asf", and when you get a bit further you will probably wonder why it has "analysis" in the name (it does much more than analysis)?
 Well historic reasons: Belle had BASF, we have basf2.

-Basf2 is used in all aspects of the data-processing chain at Belle II:
+basf2 is used in all aspects of the data-processing chain at Belle II:

 * generating simulated data,
 * unpacking of real raw data,